evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## Infotainment

-You can choose between two sound systems on the Lotus Eletre R. With the KEF Sound System, you get 15 speakers with a max system output of 1380 watts.
-With the KEF Reference System, you get 23 speakers with a max system output of 2160 watts.
+You can choose between two sound systems on the Lotus Eletre R. With the KEF Premium Audio system, you get 15 speakers with a max system output of 1380 watts.
+With the KEF Reference Audio system, you get 23 speakers with a max system output of 2160 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Lotus Eletre R supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.